 The education level of Leicester citizens is a little higher than the average for US cities and towns: 22.36% of adults in Leicester have at least a bachelor's degree.

 The per capita income in Leicester in 2018 was $26,316, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,264 for a family of four.
 However, Leicester contains both very wealthy and poor people as well.

+Leicester is a somewhat ethnically-diverse town.
 The people who call Leicester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leicester residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Leicester include English, German, Scots-Irish, and Italian.
+Important ancestries of people in Leicester include English, German, Irish, Italian, and Scottish.